-8. Extending intensive and continuation phase:

-- a.
-Children who show poor or no response at 8 weeks of intensive phase should be given benefit of extension of IP for one more month. - b.
-In patients with TB Meningitis, spinal TB, miliary/disseminated TB and osteoarticular TB, the continuation phase shall be extended by 3 months making the total duration of treatment to a total of 9 months.
-A further extension may be done for 3 more months in continuation phase (making the total duration of treatment to 12 months) on a case to case basis in case of delayed response and as per the discretion of the treating physician/ pediatrician. - TB preventive therapy: The dose of INH for chemoprophylaxis is 10 mg/kg (instead of currently recommended dosage of 5 mg/kg) administered daily for 6 months.
+- 8. Extending intensive and continuation phase: Children who show poor or no response at 8 weeks of intensive phase shouldbe given benefit of extension of IP for one more month.
+In patients with TB Meningitis, spinal TB,miliary/disseminated TB and osteoarticular TB, the continuation phase shall be extended by 3 months making the total duration of treatment to a total of 9 months.
+It may be further extended for 3 more months in continuation phase (making the total duration of treatment to 12 months) on a case to case basis in case of delayed response and at the discretion of the treating physician/ pediatrician. - 9.
+Making DOT patient-friendly: The group recommended that RNTCP may explore and pilot test the feasibility and effectiveness of alternate approaches like "Mother or care giver at home as DOT provider" in selected areas and if found useful can be accepted as strategy and scaled up. - TB preventive therapy: The dose of INH for chemoprophylaxis was recommended to be 10 mg/kg (instead of currently recommended dosage of 5 mg/kg) administered daily for 6 months.
 TB preventive therapy should be provided to: - a.
 All asymptomatic contacts (under 6 years of age) of a smear positive case, after ruling out active disease and irrespective of their BCG or nutritional status. - b.
-Chemoprophylaxis is also recommended for all HIV infected children who either had a known exposure to an infectious TB case or are Tuberculin skin test (TST) positive (>=5mm induration) but have no active TB disease.
+Chemoprophylaxis is also recommended for all HIV infected children who either had a known exposure to an infectious TB case or are Tuberculin skin test (TST) positive (>=5mm induration) but have no active TB disease. - c.

-- c.
 All TST positive children who are receiving immunosuppressive therapy (e.g. Children with nephrotic syndrome, acute leukemia, etc.). - d.
 A child born to mother who was diagnosed to have TB in pregnancy should receive prophylaxis for 6 months, provided congenital TB has been ruled out.
 BCG vaccination can be given at birth even if INH chemoprophylaxis is planned.